AntonioDonnangelo/Predicting-2024-US-Corn-Yield/README.md

 ### 4. Feature Engineering

-- Derive relevant features from the raw weather data: <br>
+- Derive relevant features from the raw weather data:
-It’s better to have less-designed, biologically meaningful features than a lot of noisy or redundant features.
-For this reason the feature feature engineering included: <br>
+It’s better to have biologically meaningful features than a lot of noisy or redundant features.
+For this reason the feature feature engineering included:
     - **Biological and stress features**: <br>
     - `soil_moisture_delta`: Captures the difference between surface and sub-surface soil moisture.
-    - `term_stress`: If high, stress plants by disrupting respiration and photosynthesis.
+    - `term_stress`: Captures stress of plants by disrupting respiration and photosynthesis.
     - `dry_heat_index`: Combines heat and dryness into a single stress indicator.
     - **Rolling Features and multi-year rolling averages**: to capture temporal patterns <br>
     - `tmax_mean_lag1`: to capture carry-over effects of temperature.
     - `precip_mean_lag1`: to capture carry-over effects of precipitations.
     - `tmax_mean_3yr`: to capture longer-term trends for temperature.
-    - `precip_mean_3yr`: to capture longer-term trends of precipitations.
+    - `precip_mean_3yr`: to capture longer-term trends for precipitations.

 - Feature selection:
   To build a machine learning model to predict Yield, we want features that have a strong correlation with Yield but they shouldn't be too redundant with each other (to avoid multicollinearity).